9 Amazing Destinations for Winter in Greece

 Photo by Dan Taylor-Watt via Flickr/CC BY 4.0

-This densely forested mountain near Volos is home to ski centers, stunning coastal areas, as well as some of the most charming traditional villages in Greece.
+This densely forested mountain near Volos is home to ski centers, stunning coastal areas, and some of the most charming traditional villages in Greece.
 Makrinitsa has a magnificent view of the Aegean, and Portaria is full of elegant old mansions.
+Many locals will tell you the town of Milies may be one of the prettiest in all of Greece.

 Driving Distance: 4 hours from Athens (3 hours from Thessaloniki)

-Local Tip: If it’s up and running, take the Pelion Train, a mythical route in the area.
+Local Tip: If it’s up and running, take the Pelion Train, a magical route in the area.

 Monemvasia (Μονεμβασιἀ)

 Monemvasia is a visually stunning castle town built into a majestic, large rock jutting out of the sea off the Peloponnesian coast.
-It is also the largest continuously inhabited town in all of Europe.
+It is also the longest continuously inhabited castle town in all of Europe.

 Throughout history, it has gone through Byzantine, Venetian, and Ottoman hands, lending it a unique atmosphere with arched alleyways, fortified walls, and a main cobblestone street (the former Agora) full of cafes, artisanal shops, and restaurants.